imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-06-03-curing-tokophobia-5-tips-to-move-through-your-fear-of-pregnancy.md

 I knew I needed support to get through this pregnancy, **so I made sure to reach out to good friends, schedule regular appointments with my therapist/coach and held tight to Drew and my Mom to help me navigate the day to day.**

 And after a few months, **the panic stopped** and I actually started to be Ok with the idea of having a child.
 Now don't get me wrong, I still wouldn't call it excitement, but at least it wasn't panic.
-At least I could say out load that I was pregnant without crying or hyperventilating.
+At least I could say out loud that I was pregnant without crying or hyperventilating.
 Which was awesome progress in my eyes.

 ## 4. Telling People is OK